ShelJi/hello_me/resume/Sheljin.S.A.md

 ## EDUCATION

-**Bachelor of Engineering**
-  ~ 05/2020 - 06/2024
+**Bachelor of Engineering in Electrical and Electronics** ~ 05/2020 - 06/2024

-Electrical and Electronics Engineering
- ~ Mar Ephraem College of Engineering and Technology
+Mar Ephraem College of Engineering and Technology
+  ~ Elavuvilai

 ## INTERESTS
 - Surf Tech on YouTube, IOT, Problem solving, Electrical, Arduino, Raspberry PI, Servers(NAS)